-Rennes is the historical and administrative capital of Brittany, a dynamic and friendly city, home to a large community of researchers and students representing a large part of the population.
+Rennes is the historical and administrative capital of Brittany, a dynamic and friendly city, home to a large community of researchers and students representing a large portion of the population.

 The centre is a mix of half-timbered houses lining narrow streets and majestic 18th century buildings overlooking spacious public squares.
-A river, La Vilaine, runs through the city whilst a large botanical garden, the Thabor in the north-east, provides a peaceful green area for workers, students and city dwellers.
+The river Vilaine runs through the city whilst a large botanical garden, the Thabor in the north-east, provides a peaceful green area for workers, students and city dwellers.

 Walking around the historical centre at lunchtime or in the evening, you’ll discover streets brimming with cafés, restaurants and bars.
 Shops and boutiques line the larger streets of the classical period.

 Information about what to do in and around Rennes can be found on the Tourist Office website.
-But here are a few ideas!
+But here are a few ideas to get started.